 Sacorie Burgess, 22, of St. Louis was arrested for an alleged first-degree rape Sept.
 11 after a Network Against Sexual Violence (NASV) interview with the victim Aug.
 19 and the Department of Public Safety’s interview with Burgess on Aug.
 27. Burgess admitted in his interview he knew the sexual activity with the victim was not consensual and stated “he felt like a rapist”.

 At a preliminary hearing Wednesday, Oct.
 9, Burgess appeared with attorney Jeffrey Becker of Rosenblum, Schwartz, Fry and Johnson law firm in front of Judge Frank E. Miller.
-SEMO Public Safety Lieutenant Matthew Kight and the victim testified in court.
+SEMO Public Safety Lt.
+Matthew Kight and the victim testified in court.

 Assistant prosecuting attorney Tabatha Blakely represented the state at the preliminary hearing.

-Kight said in his testimony that Burgess made several admissions in his interview including saying “he f*****d up” and “he felt like a rapist”.
+Kight said in his testimony that Burgess made several admissions in his interview including saying “he f*d up” and “he felt like a rapist”.
 Both admissions were included in the probable-cause statement.

 Kight also said according to the victim’s SAFE-CARE exam there was bruising found on the victim’s body, including on the genital area after the alleged rape happened.
 He also described Burgess as cordial during their interview.

-The victim said in her testimony that she and Burgess were “platonic friends” when the alleged rape happened and said she wasn't flirtatious in their conversations.
+The alleged victim said in her testimony that she and Burgess were “platonic friends” when the alleged rape happened and said she wasn’t flirtatious in their conversations.

 She said she came over to his dorm room, where he didn’t have roommates, to “twist” his hair.
 The victim said in a conversation that night Burgess said to her, “Stop talking st or I’ll fk you” while she was sitting in his bed.